chrisalexander/blog/_posts/2010-12-14-why-marissa-mayers-new-job-could-be-the-most-important-role-in-the-survival-of-google.md

 ---
 layout: post
-heading: 'Why Marissa Mayer's new job could be the most important role in the survival of Google'
+heading: 'Why Marissa Mayers new job could be the most important role in the survival of Google'
 categories: mobile
 ---